shearwavesplitter/AlpEventDownloader/README.md

 2. Create a working directory
 3. Update the "main parameters" in download_events_script.py
 4. Run the script

+### Re-attempt failed events

+This can be run completely seperately from the main downloading routines.
+CSVs are updated automatically if any new events are successful.
+1. Input the main parameters
+2. Source the functions
+3. Run lines 66 and 67 (commented out by default)

 ## Output
 * .sac files for each event sorted either by event name or by station